One child, Two children or None? PART 2

 - It's a blessing to see them care and love each other.
-It's a treat to eyes and the heart.
+It's a treat to the eyes and the heart.

-- You may have a lifetime regret.
+- You may have a lifetime of regret.

 - My only child will be alone in the world after me.

 There is a difference between being alone and lonely.
 Loneliness is not a challenge given to the single child.
-All of us, at various point of time, irrespective of the number of people around us, have felt lonely.
+All of us, at various points of time, irrespective of the number of people around us, have felt lonely.
 I felt lonely while growing up in a sibling family ...because nobody understood me.
 Solitude is not synonymous with loneliness and often strengthens character.
 As one psychotherapist explains, only children tend to have stronger primary relationships with themselves.

 To see them love each other - Have you heard that seeing the siblings love and care for each other is heavenly?
 Well, it is.
-It's sweet to see the older sister caring for her little brother or the older brother getting all protective of his younger brother.
+It's sweet to see the older sister caring for her little brother or, the older brother getting all protective of his younger brother.
 But isn't it overrated?
 Is it the only heavenly thing one can witness or experience in life?
 Is the single child, therefore, missing out on the heavenly feeling?
 Will he never have a heavenly feeling of any other type?

 Siblings fight too.
-Bad terrible ones and severe personality mismatch create enough tension in adolescence to drive parents insane.
+Bad, terrible ones and severe personality mismatch create enough tension in adolescence to drive parents insane.
 Possible/not possible?
-Yes, it's beautiful and nice but that can't be the reason for having a second child just to witness the beautiful and nice.
+Yes, it's beautiful and nice, but that can't be the reason for having a second child just to witness the beautiful and nice.
 For it’s not always beautiful and nice.
 Are you also prepared for ugly and bitter?
 Don’t set unrealistic expectations and let them govern your decision.

-I didn't want to deprive my first one of this blessings and happiness of having a sibling.
-You may regret later.
+I didn't want to deprive my first one of the blessings and happiness of having a sibling- You may regret it later.
 You won't be able to give your child everything anyways.
-While it's beautiful to think that way but realistically speaking, just by giving a sibling does not create a lifetime blessing of happiness.
+While it's beautiful to think that way but realistically speaking, just giving a sibling does not create a lifetime blessing of happiness.
 There will be 'unhappiness' in your child's life and of various kinds.
 How long can you go building a protective wall?
-Great, you gave a sibling but both children can have their own roller coaster ride.
+Great, you gave a sibling, but both children can have their own roller coaster ride.
 Do you prepare for everything?
 Do you ensure you give it ALL?
 No. You just cannot.
 If you and your partner decided not to have a second child, so be it.
 Your first child will have that space empty but other space filled up.
 Much the same way that siblings will have some other space empty and some filled up.

 To ensure that after you, your child is not all alone in the world.
 To give him a lifetime friend.
 This was the issue people felt most viscerally about when deciding whether they wanted to have one or more children.
 That's a beautiful thought too.
 As parents, we want to ensure the safest, the best for our children till we breathe last and even after that.
 Respected.
 But life doesn't unwind that way.
 After you are dead, you still want to worry about your child?
 Go and explore hell and heaven and leave the earth to your child.
 Jokes really apart.... after your death, you are also going to leave your children alone...be it one or two or three.
 What if the older sibling died too?
-Things happen and all kinds of things happen.
+Things happen, and all kinds of things happen.

 Much against our wishes, we cannot provide everlasting happiness, safety, and security for our children.
 Think about it.